-Motorola DROID X2 maintenance update now rolling outAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID X2 maintenance update now rolling outAlex Wagner - Editorial Director of News and Content

 Looks like Motorola DROID X2 owners are getting a nice end of the week surprise.
 We heard a week ago that a soak test for the DX2 was getting underway, and now owners (including PhoneDog reader Dave) have begun reporting that an update has begun rolling out to the device.
 The update appears to be the same 1.3.418.MB870.Verizon.en.US that we first learned about back in March.
 Here's the changelog posted by Verizon on the DROID X2's support page:

 Fixes & Enhancements: